-The first thing you should do when starting a hydroponic garden is deciding what type of plants you’re looking to grow.
+The first thing to starting a hydroponic garden is to decide what type of plants you’re looking to grow.
 This decision will help determine what type of hydroponic system you should use, the lighting, and the amount of space you will need.
-Different hydroponic systems work better than others for different plants.
+Different hydroponic systems/setups work better than others for some plants.

 If it’s your first time growing using hydroponics, I would recommend starting with a leafy green like lettuce.
-Different plants grow better in different environments so research the variety of plant that you’re looking to grow so you can best recreate that environment.
+To learn more, you can check out the article I put together on how to grow hydroponic lettuce.

-A few factors will go into choosing the best system for your garden.
-The amount of space you have, type of plants you’re growing, your budget, and the amount you want to grow all factor into the choice of a hydroponics system.
+A few factors will go into choosing the best hydroponic system for your garden.
+The amount of space you have, the type of plants you’re growing, your budget, and the amount you want to grow all factor into the choice of a hydroponics system.
 I recommend starting small, there’s always time to expand in the future.
 When learning, too many plants can be overwhelming, especially if you end up running into issues.

 3. Choose A Light Source

-Proper lighting is going to be a major factor in the success of your garden.
-If you’re not using the sun as your light source, then you will need to choose grow lights for your hydroponic system.
+Proper lighting is going to be a major factor in the success of your hydroponic garden.
+If you’re not using the sun as your light source, then you will need to choose a grow light for your hydroponic system.
 There are some considerations when choosing the best light for your system as there are different types of lights that have their advantages and disadvantages.

 4. Choose A Hydroponic Grow Medium

-There many different types of nutrients that come in 1, 2, and 3 part systems.
-For beginners to starting a hydroponic garden, I would recommend a 1 part nutrient solution such as Dyna–Gro Grow and Dyna–Gro Bloom.
-If you have a good understanding of a plant’s nutrient needs, General Hydroponics makes a great 3 part series.
-Many companies provide general feeding schedules on their website as a guide.
+For beginners in starting a hydroponic garden, I would recommend a 1 part nutrient solution such as Dyna–Gro Grow for vegetative growth and Dyna–Gro flowering & blooming.
+If you have a good understanding of a plant’s nutrient needs, General Hydroponics makes a great 3 part nutrient solution called the Flora series.

 6. Purchase A pH Meter & pH Up/Down